Project: the Polyglot

 You must use two different ways to communicate between languages your languages.
 These might include:

 - A foreign function interface where you can somehow call a function from one language in another.
 If you search for “call language1 function from language2”, you'll probably find something (if it exists).
+See also SWIG which helps call C/C++ from many languages.

 - A message queue such as RabbitMQ or ZeroMQ.
 The RabbitMQ tutorials give good RPC (remote procedure call) examples in many languages: you can use one language as the client and the other as the server.